romtrost/DD2380-Artificial-Intelligence/README.md

 # RL

-Reinforcement learning (Q-Learning) is used to make the player (diver) swim to the king fish while avoiding the jellyfish.
+A reinforcement learning algorithm (Q-Learning) has been implemented to make the player (diver) swim to the king fish while avoiding the jellyfish.